pydio/cells/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
-You ca find a comprehensive [Developer Guide](https://pydio.com/en/docs/developer-guide) on our web site.
+You can find a comprehensive [Developer Guide](https://pydio.com/en/docs/developer-guide) on our website.
 Our online docs are open source as well, feel free to improve them by contributing!

+We are also looking for help to translate the Cells interface in various languages.
+It is really easy to participate: just navigate to [our page in the Crowdin translation tool](https://crowdin.com/project/pydio-cells), create an account and get started.

 ## Versioning